Kia Rio: UK

+After the facelift in 2015, the Rio 3 and 4 gained a multi-function touchscreen with satellite navigation and a reversing camera, exclusive to these higher models.
+There were four engines available in the Rio.
+These are all from Kia's ECOdynamics engine range, consisting of a 1.2 litre and 1.4 litre four-cylinder petrol, a 1.1 litre three-cylinder diesel, and a 1.4 litre four-cylinder diesel.
+Rio 1, 1 Air and VR7/SR7 were only available with the 1.2 petrol and 1.1 diesel, and the Rio 2 was available with all four engine options.
+The 3 and 4 trim levels were only available with the 1.4 petrol and 1.4 diesel, both standard with a 6-speed manual, with an option of a 4-speed automatic on the 1.4 petrol, which was also available in the Rio 2.

+The colours available on the pre-facelift Rio are Clear White (standard colour), Bright Silver, Midnight Black, Blaze Red, Electric Blue (2, 3 & 4), and Graphite Metallic, the latter only being available on 3 and 4 models.
+The facelift brought two new colours to the Rio; Urban Blue, replacing Electric Blue and is only available on Rio 2 and 3, and Yellow Zest, a colour exclusive to the SR7 trim.
+Graphite Metallic still remains available on the facelift Rio but only on the Rio 4.

 Safety

 Latin NCAP

-The Korean-made Rio Sedan in its most basic Latin American configuration with no airbags, no ABS and no ESC received 0 stars for adult occupants and 1 star for toddlers from Latin NCAP in May 2017.
+The Korean-made Rio Sedan in its most basic Latin American market configuration with no airbags, no ABS and no ESC received 0 stars for adult occupants and 1 star for toddlers from Latin NCAP 2.0 in May 2017.

 IIHS

 The 2012 Rio received Marginal to Good ratings from the Insurance Institute for Highway Safety (IIHS).

 Euro NCAP

-Euro NCAP test results for a LHD, 5-door hatchback variant on a 2011 registration:
+Euro NCAP test results for a LHD, 5-door hatchback standard European market variant on a 2011 registration:

+ANCAP

 Russian/Chinese version (QB)

 Kia developed a separate Rio model for the Russian market.
 Production began on 15 August 2011 at the Hyundai plant in Saint Petersburg, and the QB Kia Rio was officially released in Russia on 17 August 2011.
 Hatchback production in Russia started in January 2012.
 The QB Rio features a more conservative design than the UB Rio.
 This version was also released to Chinese market, badged as the Kia K2.

-Fourth generation (2016)
+Fourth generation (YB/SC/FB/UC; 2016)

 The fourth-generation Rio also consists of two different models, one being the global model produced in South Korea, Mexico and Algeria known with the model code YB or SC, and the other is a specific model for Russia and China known with the model code FB or UC and produced in the aforementioned countries and in Ukraine.